NEW STUDY: ALUMINUM DOES LEAK INTO LOW PH ACIDIC DRINKS LIKE KOMBUCHA

 In other words, while the coating provides 80 to 99 per cent more protection from aluminium contamination than without the coating being applied, coated aluminium cans are not capable of completely withstanding aluminium contamination of the can’s low pH contents, nor in the regularly reported instance of “coating failure”.

-This year-old data is truly shocking.
-I had originally set out to investigate the potential for the 200 or so chemicals that comprise the inner coating to leak into and contaminate acidic, low pH drinks like kombucha.
-It only became apparent that aluminium could also be leaking into such drinks when I discovered the polymer plastic lining to be porous and therefore able to absorb and leak aluminium itself - corroded by the low pH liquid via the porous lining - into the contents.
+This 2-year-old data (conducted January 2023) is truly shocking.
+I had originally set out to investigate the potential for the 200 or so chemicals that comprise the inner coating to leach into and contaminate acidic, low pH drinks like kombucha.
+It only became apparent that aluminium could also be leaking into such drinks when I investigated further and discovered the flimsy polymer plastic lining to be porous and therefore able to absorb and leak aluminium itself into the contents.

 I also found a reference to a study into bacterially-enlivened sour beer – at 3.0-3.5 almost identical in pH and acidity to kombucha - which concluded that when packed in polymer plastic-lined cans can seep trace amounts of aluminium as well as chemicals from the polymer plastic lining itself into the sealed product.
 But without access to the actual study, hearsay was not enough to also consider aluminium as a potential contaminator of canned kombucha.